Sartman34/C-Beautifier-Warband-Fx-HLSL/README.md

 With main.py you can beautify M&B Warband's .fx files and other C/HLSL files.
 To use main.py on files that are not Warband related, change "warband_fx" boolean to "False".
+To include /* */ comments, change "leave_comments" boolean to "True".